pableess/Bleess.Extensions.Logging.File/README.md

     "File": {
-      "IncludeScopes": true,   // this is can also be set in the formatter options "Path": "logs/log.txt",  // can contain environment variables "MaxNumberFiles": 7,
+      "IncludeScopes": true,   // this is can also be set in the formatter options "Path": "logs/log.txt",  // can contain environment variables "RollInteral" : "Infinite", // can be (Year, Month, Day, Hour) appends _yyyyMMddHH to the file name "MaxNumberFiles": 7,
       "MaxFileSizeInMB": 50,  // this can be decimal "FormatterName": "simple",  // simple or json